 Skip to main content

-The SuprSend CLI works with self-hosted and BYOC deployments the same way it does with SuprSend Cloud — all commands for managing workflows, schemas, events, and categories are identical.
+The SuprSend CLI works with self-hosted and BYOC deployments the same way it does with SuprSend Cloud - all commands for managing workflows, schemas, events, and categories are identical.
 The only difference is how you authenticate.
 On SuprSend Cloud, the CLI connects to SuprSend’s default API endpoints automatically.
-For self-hosted and BYOC deployments, your API endpoints are different (e.g., https://suprsend.internal.yourcompany.com/), so the CLI needs to know where to connect.
+For self-hosted and BYOC deployments, your API endpoints are different (for example, https://suprsend.internal.yourcompany.com/), so the CLI needs to know where to connect.
 Profiles solve this by storing your custom endpoint URLs and credentials locally, so you don’t have to pass them on every command.

 • Profilewhich server to connect to (only needed for self-hosted / BYOC)